 Since your email signature represents your brand, it’s good to have choices.
 It’s also a good idea to have choices if your email signature needs a change.

 For example, if you change careers or companies you need to change your email signature to reflect your new position.
-Also, if you’re currently branding or rebranding your business, it’s a good idea to choose a flexible template that you can adjust once you finalize your business look.
+Also, if you’re currently branding or rebranding your business, choose a flexible template that you can adjust once you finish your branding.

-The flexible signature template below lets you combine 50 designs with 10 colors, giving you up to 500 unique email signature choices.
-Here are a few examples:
+The flexible signature template below lets you combine 50 designs with 20 colors.
+That gives you up to 1000 unique email signature choices:

 So, if you expect to change your email signature soon, make sure that any template you use is flexible enough to accommodate your changes.